• Explore. Learn. Thrive. Fastlane Media Network

 Affiliate Filtering

 If you’re using affiliate marketing to grow your business, you don’t want just any individual to join your team.
-Filtering is the process by which you select which people can qualify as your affiliate.
+Filtering is the process of selecting which people can qualify as your affiliate.

 Affiliate Network

-An affiliate network is a type of “middleman” agency that helps brands connect with prospective affiliates and vice versa.
+An affiliate network is a “middleman” agency that helps brands connect with prospective affiliates and vice versa.
 These networks can help bring both sides together to form a long-term partnership.

 Affiliate Payouts

 Based on the terms of your affiliate partner agreement, you pay your affiliates once they have achieved a conversion.
-You should track your payouts carefully for attribution and budgetary purposes.
+I think you should track your payouts carefully for attribution and budgetary purposes.

 Affiliate Program Plug-in